Info on Auditory Processing Disorder

 - Compensatory Strategies.
 Active listening and reading strategies, such as phonics training, help students work around their auditory processing difficulty.

 - Direct Treatment.
-Strategies to remediate the disorder itself include computer auditory processing programs, listening programs and one-on-one therapies.
+Strategies to remediate the disorder itself include interactive computer software, listening programs and one-on-one therapies.

 Is auditory processing hard-wired or can it be improved?